News & Updates

 Mindful Money is unique, both in New Zealand and internationally.
 There are no other organisations that we are aware of providing radical transparency about where investment funds are invested.

 Mindful Money’s funding comes from a small number of charitable donations, mainly from Barry as founder.
 This has largely been used to fund the build of the website, and subsequent improvements.
-Mindful Money also receives a small fee from ethical funds when people invest via the website.
+Mindful Money also receives a small fee from Mindful funds when people invest via the website.
 This contributes a small amount to ongoing costs but will hopefully grow as we grow the movement of New Zealanders who hear about Mindful Money.
 Mindful Money is part of registered charity, Sustainable Initiatives Aotearoa (Charity #51919) and has a Board of Trustees.

 Mindful Money is not able to provide personal financial advice.
 Our role is to provide objective information about ethical investing and how funds meet criteria that may be important to investors.
 If you have any questions about your personal circumstances, you should see a financial adviser.
 There is a list of advisers who specialise in ethical investing on our website.